 Linear focusing in the imaging plane only.

-|The lateral resolution of
+|The lateral resolution

-and probe diameter (aperture) of the ultrasound probe.
+and probe diameter (aperture) of the ultrasound

 (Reproduced from Hans Torp by permission)